-- A. Reroute or temporarily close any trail where necessary. - B. Implement switchbacks on grades greater than 8% and alternate switch lengths in order to improve drainage. - C. Use water-bars and checks in conjunction with surface materials if necessary. - D. Explore alternative erosion control measures as such methods are discovered. - E. Cover trails with woodchips if needed to manage unforeseen erosion issues and prevent further surface soil erosion. - F. Minimize use by heavy maintenance equipment on trails with a slope of greater than 8%. - G. Prohibit use of motorized vehicles such as dirt bikes, electric bikes and allterrain vehicles throughout. - H. Prohibit use of non-motorized bicycles for at least two years in order to observe the actual impact to the trails by hikers and then determine whether to allow this use and how best to phase it in. - I. Use mats, adjustable aluminum stairs and raised boardwalks. - J. Use stone and ramps at boardwalk ends as necessary.
+- A. Reroute or temporarily close any trail where necessary. - B. Implement switchbacks on grades greater than 8% and alternate switch lengths in order to improve drainage. - C.Use water-bars and checks in conjunction with surface materials if necessary. - D. Explore alternative erosion control measures as such methods are discovered. - E. Cover trails with woodchips if needed to manage unforeseen erosion issues and prevent further surface soil erosion.

+- F. Minimize use of heavy maintenance equipment on trails with a slope of greater than 8%. - G. Prohibit use of motorized vehicles such as dirt bikes, electric bikes, and allterrain vehicles throughout. - H. Prohibit use of non-motorized bicycles and horses on the northern portion of the Reservation accessed by the north entrance for at least two years in order to observe the actual impact to the trails by hikers and then determine whether to allow this use and how best to phase it in provided that bicycles and horses cannot access the southern portion of the Reservation by the northern portion and are prohibited from sensitive trails in wetlands and coastal habitats. - I. Use mats, adjustable aluminum stairs and raised boardwalks. - J. Use stone and ramps at boardwalk ends as necessary. - K. Use steps to traverse steep slopes (>15%) and install trail edge retainers where trails cross a slope perpendicular.